Karl Gravell: Second World War

 Gravell was on a training flight when the Tiger Moth aircraft he was flying in suffered mechanical failure and crashed in flames.
-Gravell managed to get clear but despite his serious injuries – he had lost an eye and was badly burned – he dived back into the inferno with his own clothes still on fire in an effort to rescue the pilot.
+Gravell managed to get clear but despite his serious injuries – he had lost an eye and was badly burned – he dove back into the inferno with his own clothes still on fire in an effort to rescue the pilot.
 He was pulled from the wreckage but later died from his grievous burns.

 The following citation was published in The London Gazette on 11 June 1942:

 In November, 1941, a training aircraft crashed and immediately burst into flames.
 Leading Aircraftman Gravell, who was under training as a wireless air gunner, managed to extricate himself from the wreckage and get clear.
 In spite of the intense shock caused by the loss of one eye and severe burns, suffered at the time of the crash, Leading Aircraftman Gravell's first and only thought was for the welfare of his pilot.
 The pilot was still in the aircraft and Gravell ignoring his own serious injuries and the fact that his clothes were ablaze attempted to get back to the flaming wreckage to pull him clear.
 He had barely reached the aircraft when he was dragged away and rolled on the ground to extinguish the flames which had, by this time, completely enveloped his clothing.
 Leading Aircraftman Gravell subsequently died from his burns.
 Had he not considered his pilot before his own safety and had he immediately proceeded to extinguish the flames on his own clothing, he would probably not have lost his life.

 Gravell is buried in Mountain View Cemetery, Vancouver.
 A monument to the bravery of Gravell and the schoolteacher, Frances Walsh, who pulled him from the wreckage, stands near the site of the crash, on the north-east corner of the intersection of Range Road 25A and Big Hill Springs Road west of Airdrie.
 Walsh was awarded the George Medal for her heroism.